-If we fully understand the rationale of having a leverage ratio reference as a backstop, the FBF is concerned by the proposed level expressed as twice the leverage ratio.
+If we understand the rationale of having a leverage ratio reference as a backstop, SG is concerned by the proposed level expressed as twice the leverage ratio.
 Indeed, currently under review, the leverage ratio may be increased by the BCBS above the envisaged level of 3 percent.
 This raises several concerns:

-- If the leverage ratio was to be increased above 3%, it would, then, quickly become the most binding TLAC requirement for many banks.
-This would become very detrimental for low RWA-intensive activities such as mortgage lending. - Moreover, a moving target generates uncertainty about the final level, endangering the ability of banks to implement a progressive build-up of their TLAC issuance at a time where banks and markets will require a good level of predictability.
+• If the leverage ratio was to be increased above 3%, it would, then, quickly become the most binding TLAC requirement for many banks.
+This would become very detrimental, more especially for low RWA-intensive activities such as mortgage lending.

+• Moreover, a moving target generates uncertainty about the final level, endangering the ability of banks to implement a progressive build-up of their TLAC issuance at a time where banks and markets will require a good level of predictability.

-Alternative solution would be that the principle of doubling the leverage numerator would be modified and that the requirement be established at a fixed level, such as 6%, in the term sheet.
+Alternative solution would be that the principle of doubling the leverage numerator would be modified and that the requirement be established at a fixed level in the term sheet, 6% being considered as a maximum.

 It should also be clarified that capital buffers will not sit on top of the TLAC calibration based on the leverage ratio.
-If the leverage ratio is to play its role as a backstop, it should be construed in the same way as in Basel requirements, where it is compared to total existing capital.
-In the TLAC context, it should be compared to total TLAC-eligible liabilities, which of course include capital buffers.
+If the leverage ratio is to play its role as a backstop, it should be construed in the same way as in Basel requirements, where Common Equity Tier one held toward buffers counts toward Tier one for the leverage ratio.